Memali Incident

 The Memali Incident (Peristiwa Memali) or code-named as Operasi Angkara ("Operation Cause") and Operasi Hapus ("Operation Destroy") was a major incident that occurred in the remote village of Kampung Memali, Baling in the Malaysian state of Kedah on 19 November 1985.

-A team of 200 policemen, under orders from the Deputy Prime Minister Musa Hitam, laid siege to kampung (village) houses in Memali, near Baling in Kedah.
+A team of 200 policemen, under orders from the Deputy Prime Minister Musa Hitam, laid siege to kampung (village) houses in Memali, 20 kilometer north of Baling town in Kedah.
 The houses were occupied by a group of about 400 people led by Ibrahim Mahmud a.k.a.
 Ibrahim Libya.
 The siege resulted in the deaths of 14 villagers and 4 policemen.